pgsdf/brainstorming/notion/channel_model.md

 ---

-## 6. ghostbsd-build in a Channel World
+## 6. pgsd-build in a Channel World

 Only small changes are required in `build.sh`: